-If you’d like to read more about my commitment to feminist pedagogy, please take a look at my Guide to Graduate Seminars (and Beyond).
+If you’d like to read more about my commitment to feminist pedagogy, please take a look at my Feminist Guide to Grad Seminars.

+In 2022, I received University of Delaware's College of Arts and Sciences Outstanding Advising Award.
 In 2006, I received the Wayne C. Booth Graduate Student Prize for Excellence in Teaching from the University of Chicago.
-I also received a teaching award from the Department of English at Princeton University, which allowed me to develop and team-teach a new undergraduate course.

 At the University of Delaware